-DART Impact: September 27– October 2, 2022
+DART Impact: September 26 – October 2, 2022

-Because Didymos is an eclipsing binary asteroid as viewed from the Earth, Earth-based telescopes will be able to measure the change in the orbit of Didymos B. The timing of the DART impact, in the Fall of 2022, is chosen to minimize the distance between Earth and Didymos to enable the highest quality telescopic observations.
-Didymos will still be roughly 11 million kilometers from Earth at the time of the DART impact, but telescopes across the world will be able to contribute to the global international observing campaign to determine the effect of DART's impact.
+The Didymos system is an eclipsing binary as viewed from Earth, meaning that Dimorphos passes in front of and behind Didymos as it orbits the larger asteroid as seen from Earth.
+Consequently, Earth-based telescopes can measure the regular variation in brightness of the combined Didymos system to determine the orbit of Dimorphos.
+After the impact, this same technique will reveal the change in the orbit of Dimoprhos by comparison to measurements prior to impact.
+The timing of the DART impact in fall 2022 is chosen to minimize the distance between Earth and Didymos to enable the highest quality telescopic observations.
+Didymos will still be roughly 11 million kilometers (6.8 million miles) from Earth at the time of the DART impact, but telescopes across the world will be able to contribute to the global international observing campaign to determine the effect of DART's impact.

 The DART mission is being developed and led for NASA by the Johns Hopkins University Applied Physics Laboratory.
 NASA's Planetary Defense Coordination Office is the lead for planetary defense activities and is sponsoring the DART mission.
-Partner institutions on DART include: NASA Goddard Space Flight Center, NASA Johns Space Center, NASA Langley Research Center, NASA Glann Research Center, NASA Marshall Space Flight Center, Jet Propulsion Laboratory, Aerojet Rocketdyne, Lawrence Livermore National Laboratory, Auburn University, University of Colorado, University of Maryland, Northern Arizona University, Planetary Science Institute, and Agenzia Spaziale Italiana.
+Current U.S. partner institutions on DART include NASA Goddard Space Flight Center, NASA Johnson Space Center, NASA Langley Research Center, NASA Glenn Research Center, NASA Marshall Space Flight Center, NASA Kennedy Space Center, NASA's Launch Services Program, Jet Propulsion Laboratory, SpaceX, Aerojet Rocketdyne, Lawrence Livermore National Laboratory, Auburn University, Carnegie Science Las Campanas Observatory, University of Colorado, Las Cumbres Observatory, Lowell Observatory, University of Maryland, New Mexico Tech with Magdalena Ridge Observatory, Northern Arizona University, Planetary Science Institute, and the U.S. Naval Academy.